Agmatine: Food consumption

-Agmatine sulfate injection can increase food intake with carbohydrate preference in satiated, but not in hungry rats and this effect may be mediated by neuropeptide Y. However, supplementation in rat drinking water results in slight reductions in water intake, body weight and blood pressure.
-Also force feeding with agmatine leads to a reduction in body weight gain during rat development.
-Also, many fermented foods contain agmatine.
+Agmatine sulfate injection can increase food intake with carbohydrate preference in satiated, but not hungry, rats and this effect may be mediated by neuropeptide Y. However, supplementation in rat drinking water results in slight reductions in water intake, body weight, and blood pressure.
+In addition, force feeding with agmatine leads to a reduction in body weight gain during rat development.
+It is also found that many fermented foods contain agmatine.

 Pharmacokinetics

-Agmatine is present in small amounts in plant-, animal-, and fish-derived foodstuff and gut microbial production is an added source for agmatine.
+Agmatine is present in small amounts in plant-, animal-, and fish-derived foodstuff, and gut microbial production is an added source for agmatine.
 Oral agmatine is absorbed from the gastrointestinal tract and readily distributed throughout the body.
 Rapid elimination from non-brain organs of ingested (un-metabolized) agmatine by the kidneys has indicated a blood half life of about 2 hours.
-Also, agmatine is a neuro-modulator, which means it is a substance that modulates chemical transmission of information between the nerve cells.

 Research

 A number of potential medical uses for agmatine have been suggested.

+Agmatine is also used as a prototrophy selection marker in Microbiology for the study of Sulfolobus and Thermococcus genus.